nrfconnect/sdk-nrfxlib/softdevice_controller/README.rst

    * For Connection CTE Response, angle of arrival (AoA) is supported, but angle of departure (AoD) is not.
    * For Periodic Advertising Sync Transfer - Receiver, only one sync transfer reception may be in progress at any one time per link.
    * For the LE Flushable ACL Data feature, the support is experimental.
+   * For the Channel Classification feature, the support is experimental.
    * For the Isochronous Channels features, nRF52820 and nRF52833 are the nRF52 Series devices that support encrypting and decrypting the Isochronous Channels packets.
    * For the nRF54L Series devices, the SoftDevice Controller in non-secure mode is experimental.
    * Channel Sounding is not supported on the nRF52 and nRF53 Series devices.